 The Company is actively reviewing current studies characterizing the outbreak of COVID-19.
-These published reports clearly illustrate that acute kidney injury and acute pulmonary injury are key factors in the most serious cases of COVID-19 hospitalization and death.
+The company believes that these published reports may clearly illustrate that acute kidney injury and acute pulmonary injury are key factors in the most serious cases of COVID-19 hospitalization and death.

 XORTX believes that XRx-101 (a formulation of Oxypurinol) could be relevant and important for decreasing kidney and lung injury, as well as health consequences associated with Coronavirus infection.
 Indeed, xanthine oxidase inhibitors (XOI) have been reported to have a potent antiviral effect against influenza-A virus5 and herpes infections suggesting a potential therapeutic benefit for suppressing the Coronavirus infection.